Abdullahsab3/lightspeed/README.md

 The domain-driven description can also be decoupled from modelling technologies.
 It is certainly possible for a certain team to choose alternatives over UML.
 To this end, the request to generate a service is a well-defined JSON object, containing the domain definitions in a simple format.
 This allows for more options.
 It is possible to compile a UML diagram to that JSON, but you can also have an interactive user interface that allows the user to define the domain entities and their relationships.

+It is not the point to completely abstract the implementation away from the developer, but rather to empower the developer by providing them with an initial starting point for a more complex service.

 # How it works: The Request
 The domain entities can be described using the following JSON object:
 ```json